 Sure, flight attendants are the ones pouring your drinks and bringing your food, but they’re nothing like a restaurant server.
 Flight attendants are also in charge of your safety, and they can’t always accept tips.
 Company policies vary, but some are only allowed to take cash if the passenger insists, while others might only be able to accept gift cards.

 Just because you legally bought duty-free wine or squeezed mini liquor bottles in your liquids bag doesn’t give you the right to break into them onboard.
 FAA regulations only allow passengers to drink alcohol that’s been served to them, and flight attendants would risk losing their jobs if they let you bend the rules.

 Makeup is part of a flight attendant’s uniform, and that means they need to keep from going too extreme—or not extreme enough.
 Emirates is all about high-maintenance beauty and requires female flight attendants to wear red lipstick and lip liner during every shift.
 United crew, on the other hand, need to “apply makeup conservatively” and stay away from “extreme colors.”
 Usually, nail polish needs to be unchipped and a classic color like nude, pink, or certain shades of red.

 They can’t dip into the hard drinks

 Not only do flight attendants have to stay sober on the job (thank goodness!), but some aren’t allowed to imbibe until they’ve changed clothes.
 JetBlue, for instance, doesn’t let employees drink alcohol while wearing their company ID or any other part of their uniform.
 While flight attendants aren’t allowed to drink onboard, this rule doesn’t apply to passengers.
-These are the 15 craziest things flight attendants have seen on the job.

 Men can’t grow “trendy” facial hair